Impact

 Risk and Exploitability

 Based on the description, it is inferred that an attacker with access to the exposed WebDAV endpoints could trigger the resource exhaustion by sending LOCK or PROPFIND requests.
 The CVE entry does not specify whether authentication is required or whether the endpoint must be publicly reachable, so the exact exploitation pathway is not explicitly documented.
-No EPSS score is available, and the vulnerability is not listed in CISA KEV.
-The potential denial‑of‑service impact remains significant for any Tomcat deployment that enables WebDAV and has no preventative measures, making it a high‑risk concern in exposed environments.
+The EPSS score is below 1%, indicating a low probability of exploitation, and the vulnerability is not listed in CISA KEV.
+The CVSS score of 7.5 indicates a high severity of the denial‑of‑service vulnerability, and the potential impact remains significant for any Tomcat deployment that enables WebDAV and has no preventative measures, making it a high‑risk concern in exposed environments.

 OpenCVE Enrichment